MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 ![Diagram showing vendors not having any Remote Assist licenses.](media/SA_1.png)

 In Figure 1.2 below, Company ABC used Azure AD to create **service accounts** (SAs) inside Tenant ABC.
 Tenant ABC administrator assigned a Remote Assist license to each service account.
 (A Teams license is then automatically assigned to each service account.)
 Service account credentials were then distributed to company vendors and contractors.
 Now,
-* (Orange) Vendor1_A@Vendor1.com is still a member of Tenant Vendor1, and now uses Vendor1_A_SA@ABC.com to log in to Remote Assist to collaborate with Teams users in Tenant ABC.
+* (Orange) Vendor1_A@Vendor1.com is still a member of Tenant Vendor1, and now uses Vendor1_A_SA@ABC.com to sign in to Remote Assist to collaborate with Teams users in Tenant ABC.
-* (Green) Vendor1_B@Vendor1.com is still a member of Tenant Vendor1, and now uses Vendor1_B_SA@ABC.com to log in to Remote Assist to collaborate with Teams users in Tenant ABC.
+* (Green) Vendor1_B@Vendor1.com is still a member of Tenant Vendor1, and now uses Vendor1_B_SA@ABC.com to sign in to Remote Assist to collaborate with Teams users in Tenant ABC.
-* (Blue) Vendor1_A@Vendor2.com is still a member of Tenant Vendor2, and now uses Vendor2_A_SA@ABC.com to log in to Remote Assist to collaborate with Teams users in Tenant ABC.
+* (Blue) Vendor1_A@Vendor2.com is still a member of Tenant Vendor2, and now uses Vendor2_A_SA@ABC.com to sign in to Remote Assist to collaborate with Teams users in Tenant ABC.
-* (Yellow) Vendor@Outlook.com was not a member of any other tenant - that contractor uses a regular personal email (e.g. @outlook.com) for work.
-Now,  Vendor@Outlook.com uses Vendor_SA@ABC.com to log in to Remote Assist to collaborate with Teams users in Tenant ABC.
+* (Yellow) Vendor@Outlook.com was not a member of any other tenant - that contractor uses a regular personal email (for example, @outlook.com) for work.
+Now,  Vendor@Outlook.com uses Vendor_SA@ABC.com to sign in to Remote Assist to collaborate with Teams users in Tenant ABC.

 **Figure 1.2**
 ![Diagram showing Tenant ABC providing a Remote Assist license to users outside of Tenant ABC.](media/SA_2.png)

 In the previous figure, we described a configuration where any service account user can search for and communicate with any other service account user or internal account user in Tenant ABC.
-If you need to control search and collaboration, you can do so by adding Information Barriers.
-For example, Tenant ABC can configure Information Barriers such that Vendor1_A@Vendor1.com, Vendor1_B@Vendor1.com, and Vendor1_A@Vendor2.com can search and collaborate with the experts and vice versa, but cannot search and collaborate with Vendor@outlook.com and vice versa.
-Learn more about Information Barriers and how to configure them [here](https://docs.microsoft.com/en-us/microsoft-365/compliance/information-barriers?view=o365-worldwide).
+If you need to control search and collaboration, you can do so by adding information barriers.
+For example, Tenant ABC can configure information barriers such that Vendor1_A@Vendor1.com, Vendor1_B@Vendor1.com, and Vendor1_A@Vendor2.com can search and collaborate with the experts and vice versa, but cannot search and collaborate with Vendor@outlook.com and vice versa.
+Learn more about information barriers and how to configure them [here](https://docs.microsoft.com/microsoft-365/compliance/information-barriers?view=o365-worldwide).

 >[!Note] Because Teams users and Remote Assist users are all in Tenant ABC, they can each search for users they are allowed to search for by typing that user's name, rather than typing their entire email address.

 ## Implementation

-1. Determine if Information Barriers are necessary
+1. Determine if information barriers are necessary

 Information barrier policies determine and prevent the following kinds of unauthorized communications between users who have Azure AD accounts in a tenant: